Skip to content

 Start With Market Research

-The most important thing, obviously, is to research before you set a number.
-Look at 10-20 successful creators in your specific niche.
-Note:
+Research before you set a number.
+Look at 10–20 successful creators in your specific niche:

-- Which price points seem to attract the most subscribers
+• Which price points attract the most subscribers

-You’ve known all along that guessing at pricing is leaving money on the table.
-Let market data tell you where the opportunity is.
+Guessing at pricing leaves money on the table.
+Market data tells you where the opportunity actually is.

 The Beginner Strategy

-The ones who build fastest start with a strong entry price, overdeliver consistently, then raise when the numbers justify it.
-A strong starting strategy: $7.99-$9.99/month with meaningful content and a clear upgrade path through PPV and custom content.
+A strong starting strategy: $7.99–$9.99/month with meaningful content and a clear upgrade path through PPV and custom content.
+Build the foundation, then raise as your numbers justify it.

 The Premium Strategy

-If you already have an established social media presence or proven audience, perhaps sooner than you expect you’ll realize that starting premium is the smarter play:
+If you already have an established social media presence or proven audience, starting premium is often the smarter play:

-- Less management burden — fewer subscribers means fewer DMs and custom requests
+• Less management burden — fewer subscribers means fewer DMs and custom requests at the same revenue level

-When you position yourself as premium from the start, the type of subscriber you attract naturally aligns with a creator who commands that price point.
+When you position yourself as premium from the start, the subscribers you attract naturally align with a creator who commands that price point.

 Pricing Psychology for OnlyFans